Kavi-Priya-P/azure-end-to-end-data-engineering-project/sql/README.md

 Contains:
 - Stored Procedure used for pipeline control
-- SQL script for fact tables
+- SQL script for fact and dimensional tables

 Used in the Gold layer to build analytics-ready tables.